ddgthub/GCD/CodeBook.md

 The script **run_analysis.R** assumes that all the necessary data is in a folder called **UCIHAR** on the working directory.
 This folder conserves the original structure from the downloaded ZIP file:

-features.txt - List of all features.
+features.txt - List of all features
-train/X_train.txt - Training set.
+train/X_train.txt - Training set
-train/y_train.txt - Training labels.
+train/y_train.txt - Training labels
-test/X_test.txt - Test set.
+test/X_test.txt - Test set
-test/y_test.txt - Test labels.
+test/y_test.txt - Test labels
-train/subject_train.txt - Each row identifies the subject who performed the activity for each window sample. test/subject_test.txt- Each row identifies the subject who performed the activity for each window sample.
+train/subject_train.txt
+test/subject_test.txt

 #### Variables used in the **run_analysis.R** script